RaviTambade/TFLdotNET/LINQ.md

 - Difficult to write complex queries as SQL
 - Performance degradation if queries are not written accurately
 - Require to recompile, and redeploy every time a change is made to the query
-- Doesn’t take full advantage of SQL features such as cached execution plan for stored procedure
+- Doesn’t take full advantage of SQL features such as cached execution plan for stored procedure.